Chapter 10.60

 (b) Each compact car space or grouping of spaces shall be conspicuously identified as being suited for compact cars only.

 (5) Unlisted Uses.
-Any use clearly similar to any of the uses below in WCC 10.60.080 shall meet such parking requirements.
+Any use clearly similar to any of the uses in WCC 10.60.080 shall meet such parking requirements.
 If a similarity is not apparent, the director may require a parking demand study to determine the standards that should be applied to the use in question.

 (6) Rounding of Fractions.
 When the number of required parking spaces for a particular use or building results in a fractional space, any fraction less than one-half shall be disregarded and any fraction of one-half or over shall be counted as one space.
-When calculating parking reduction incentives below in WCC 10.60.060 and 10.60.070, reductions shall be calculated only in whole numbers.
+When calculating parking reduction incentives in WCC 10.60.060 and 10.60.070, reductions shall be calculated only in whole numbers.

 (8) All commercial and industrial uses located in an industrial (I) zoning district, which have a gross floor area of 5,000 square feet or more, shall provide off-street loading/unloading berths at least 10 feet wide and 50 feet long, in accordance with the following table: